Pig-and-pancakes-team/Pig-and-pancakes/README.md

 # Pig-and-pancakes
 This is my first computer game!

-*👉 Created new version in new release!*
+*👉 Created new version in new release!
+New version: https://github.com/Pig-and-pancakes-team/Pig-and-pancakes/releases/tag/v6.0-beta*

 In it, you control a pig who works as a courier.
 That day, he received a new order, a stack of pancakes with chocolate paste and butter on top.